 Unfortunately, we do not know how Pearce responded to these declarations.
 By Ross’ account it seems Pearce was rather adept at continuing nursing unperturbed by the constant reverence she received.
 Another nurse, Florence Blythe-Brown, had a similar experience.
 Patient Sparkes writes of her;

 Her ward sister, Sister Wilson, said if a young man did not propose to Blythe-Brown at least once during his convalescence then he wasn’t a normal man.

 The books also show another side of war time love.
 As part of the collection we also have Blythe-Brown’s diaries for 1917 and 1918.
 They are filled of worry for someone she only describes as ‘H’.
 On the 23rd of April she is ‘Feeling so anxious about H. Not sleeping very well.’
 This is not a feeling that diminishes, she is suspended in worry for the entire war.
 Her entry for the 30th of November 1918, a few weeks after the war ended, reads ‘H came.
 Thank God he is safe.’

-You can read the full scrapbooks, and more about the nurses who kept them on our website, launching on the 28th of February 2018.
+You can read the full scrapbooks, and more about the nurses who kept them on our Service Scrapbooks website.